Travel

 Lower Clapton Road

 Once you pass the Lea Bridge roundabout going south, Upper Clapton Road turns into Lower Clapton Road.
 Just before you continue down the road, you can veer off to Millfields Park.
 This is on your way to the River Lea, but the park itself is a lovely one to hang out in.
 Back onto Lower Clapton Road, you’ll run into Clapton Pond.
-Back in the days of yore, Clapton Pond was supplied by a natural spring.
+Back in the days of yore, a natural spring supplied Clapton Pond.
 The water irrigated the land and supplied water to farmers for themselves and their animals.
 Today it is a lovely oasis in the middle of all the hubbub of the high street.

 IMG_2987